 The recreational fishery is an open entry fishery with a daily limit, two-day possession limit, gear limits and gear marking requirements.
 The main target species is prawns.
-As of April 2018, prawns with eggs cannot be retained.
+Prawns with eggs cannot be retained.
 There is no size limit.
 Humpback Shrimp and Coonstripe (or Dock) Shrimp may also be caught in localized areas.
 Pink Shrimp (Northern and Smooth) may also be caught incidentally.

 The recreational fishery is open for most of the coast throughout the year.
-Sampling conducted in the fall prior to spawning helps to determine whether winter recreational harvest is permissible in selected areas where most recreational prawn effort occurs (Section 1.4).
-Based on the Spawner Index Model, seasonal closures are implemented to protect egg bearing female prawns from recreational fishing mortality during the critical winter spawning period, January 1 to March 31, through to the end of the larval hatching period (which normally occurs around the end of March).
+Seasonal closures are implemented to protect egg bearing female prawns from recreational fishing mortality during the critical winter spawning period, January 1 to March 31, through to the end of the larval hatching period (which normally occurs around the end of March).
+Spawner index sampling conducted in the fall prior to spawning helps to determine whether winter recreational harvest may be permissible in selected areas where most recreational prawn effort occurs (Section 1.4).

 Special measures are in place in three high use recreational fishing areas; Saanich Inlet and Stuart Channel since 2006 and Alberni Inlet since 2007.
-At these locations, additional management measures include higher spawner index targets, a one-week closure in May, and "pulse fishing" (two weeks closed, two weeks open) beginning in September.
-These measures were developed collaboratively by the commercial and recreational sectors and with agreement of local First Nations in an effort to leave more female prawns carrying eggs on the spawning grounds, with an anticipated benefit of more prawns for all harvest sectors beginning two years later and a reduction in the need for winter recreational fishing closures.
+At these locations, additional management measures include a one-week closure in May, higher spawner index targets, and "pulse fishing" (two weeks closed, two weeks open) beginning in September.
+These measures were developed collaboratively by the commercial and recreational sectors and with agreement of local First Nations in effort to leave more female prawns carrying eggs on the spawning grounds, with an anticipated benefit of more prawns for all harvest sectors beginning two years later and a reduction in the need for winter recreational fishing closures.